gorati/COS/README.md

 You can adapt these examples to your own platform (native Linux, macOS, etc.) as long as the listed dependencies are installed.

+Individual subdirectories may provide their own `requirements.txt`, `environment.yml`, or additional setup notes when a pipeline requires a more specific environment.

 ---

 ## Data

 The COS pipelines rely on **public cosmological data sets**, which are not bundled with this repository for reasons of size and licensing.
-Users should download the required maps and masks directly from the official archives.
+Users should download the required maps, masks, catalogs, covariance matrices, and survey products directly from the official archives.

 ### Planck 2018 CMB maps and masks (Release 3)

-For the CMB-related COS-Planck and CMB time–arrow analyses, the scripts expect Planck 2018 (Release 3) component-separation maps and the common CMB mask.
+For the CMB-related COS-Planck and CMB time-arrow analyses, the scripts expect Planck 2018 (Release 3) component-separation maps and the common CMB mask.
 In particular, the reference runs in the COS papers use: